 English teaching in Japan

-English teaching job in Japan is probably one of the top jobs for foreigners in Japan.
-There are lots of English teaching jobs in Japan, and many foreigners you meet here will have worked as English teachers, just to get their foot in the door.
+English teaching jobs in Japan are probably one of the top jobs for foreigners.
+There are lots of English teaching jobs in Japan, and many foreigners you meet here will have worked as English teachers just to get their foot in the door.

 However, many schools will require at least a Bachelor’s degree if you want to get an English teaching job in Japan.
-So when you’re looking for a job in Japan, just bear in mind that there will be a lot of competition for these jobs in bigger cities.
+When you’re looking for a job in Japan, just bear in mind that there will be a lot of competition for these jobs in bigger cities.
+Teaching English can also help you save money in Japan due to the benefits often provided, such as housing allowances.

 If English is not your strong suit, you can consider teaching your mother tongue as well.
 There may be fewer options but there will also be less competition.
-You may want to consider <Language School Instructor>.
+You may want to consider becoming a Language School Instructor.

 International Companies